Gene Sharp: Influence on struggles worldwide

 Sharp's writings on "Civilian-based defense" were used by the Lithuanian, Latvian, and Estonian governments during their separation from the Soviet Union in 1991.
-Lithuanian Defence Minister Audrius Butkevicius declared at the time, "I would rather have this book than the nuclear bomb".
+Lithuanian Defence Minister Audrius Butkevičius declared at the time, "I would rather have this book than the nuclear bomb".

 The Iranian government charged protesters against alleged fraud in the 2009 elections with following Gene Sharp's tactics.
 The Tehran Times reported: "According to the indictment, a number of the accused confessed that the post-election unrest was preplanned and the plan was following the timetable of the velvet revolution to the extent that over 100 stages of the 198 steps of Gene Sharp were implemented in the foiled velvet revolution."

 Former members of the IRA are reported to be studying his work.

 Sharp and his work have been profiled in numerous media; however, some have claimed Sharp's influence has been exaggerated by Westerners looking for a Lawrence of Arabia figure.